AndreHilario/AndreHilario/README.md

 # Hello, be welcome! 👋

-I'm André Hilário, a passionate full-stack developer with a love for building and creating digital solutions.
+I'm André Hilário, a passionate full-stack developer with a love for building, creating, and solving digital solutions.

 ## About Me